saralameri/Weather-forecasting/README.md

 API_CALL = config.get(key)
 ```

-finally you will need to add your API call. to do that you can follow the same steps as adding the database access string. the key I used for the API call variable is `API_CALL`.
+**finally you will need to add your API call:**
+To do that you can follow the same steps as adding the database access string. the key I used for the API call variable is `API_CALL`.

 # Design Issues